 - Post to job sites using Betterteam.

-How to promote your hair salon business:
+How do I promote my hair salon business?

 - Tie promotions in with holidays.